arebaka/topbot/README.md

 ![](https://img.shields.io/badge/English-100%25-brightgreen)

 ## Commands
-`/info` – get a dashboard with common stat of the system
+`/info` – get a dashboard with general stat of the system
-`/tree` – get running processes in the tree view (parents & children)
+`/tree` – get running processes in tree view (parents & children)
 `/bypid [filter]` – get a list of running processes sorted by their PID
 `/byuser [filter]` – get a list of running processes sorted by their user
 `/bypri [filter]` – get a list of running processes sorted by their priority